 Set the seat so that your hands are in line with your chin.
 When bringing your arms back keep a slight bend in your elbows and keep them up.
 Squeeze the muscle for one seconds when you move your arms all the way back.

-Exercise 4: Front raises x 2 (2 sets / 10 reps)
+Front raises[alert-announce] 2 sets / 10 reps [/alert-announce]

-However, if you find that the front of your shoulders need some work to equal the development of the other heads then do a couple of front raises to finish off your shoulder training.
+However, if you find that the front of your shoulders need some work to equal the development of the other deltoid heads, and develop overall delt definition, then do a couple of front raises to finish off your shoulder training.

 This exercise can be done using different equipment such as straight bar, kettlebells, EZ bar, dumbbells, large plate, cables etc.

-The best way to do this exercise is on a machine cable with handle using a pronated grip (palms facing down) or by using a rope attachment and a neutral grip (thumbs facing up).
+The best way to do this front shoulder exercise is on a machine cable with handle using a pronated grip (palms facing down) or by using a rope attachment and a neutral grip (thumbs facing up).

 These exercises are all you really need for well-rounded shoulder strength and muscle development.

-Now go get those cannon balls!
+Now go get those cannon ball delts!